How to Register

-You register for classes based on your classification.
-Check your registration date and time by clicking View Registration Status in MyUTK.
+Register for classes based on your classification.
+Check your registration date and time using View Registration Status in MyUTK.

-Prerequisite—A course you are required to complete as a condition for enrolling in a class where current familiarity with the subject is essential to succeed in the class.
+Prerequisite—A course you are required to complete as a condition for enrolling in a class where current familiarity with the subject is essential.
 For example, you must successfully complete Accounting 301 (prerequisite) before enrolling in Accounting 321.
-The knowledge you gain in 301 will help you succeed in 321.

-Corequisite—This is a course that must be taken simultaneously (or prior to) another course so you will be prepared to succeed in the other course.
+Corequisite—This course must be taken simultaneously (or prior to) another course so you are prepared to succeed in the other course.
 For example, you must take Business Administration 341 at the same time or before taking Business Administration 342.

-If you failed a course that’s a prerequisite to another class on your schedule, you won’t be allowed to register for the next class until you complete the requirements.
-Anytime you don’t have the proper prerequisites or corequisites for a course you registered to take, it may be involuntarily dropped from your schedule after all opportunities to add another course have passed.
+If you failed a course that is a prerequisite to another, you will not be allowed to register for the next class until completing the requirements.
+Anytime you do not have the proper prerequisites or corequisites for a course you registered to take, it may be involuntarily dropped from your schedule after all opportunities to add another course have passed.

-People who are 65 or older may enroll in courses for credit at a reduced rate of $7.00 per semester hour.
+Are you 65 or older?
+You may enroll in courses for credit at a reduced rate of $7 per semester hour.

 Follow these steps to register:

 - You must be admitted to UT by either Undergraduate Admissions or Graduate Admissions.

 - Complete the senior citizen registration form for enrolling in credit courses.

 - Get instructions to register for classes on MyUTK.